bdslab/aspralign/README.txt

 - INSTALL.txt --- information on ASPRAlign installation
 - README.txt --- ASPRAlign description and usage information
 - COPYING.txt --- copyright information
 - LICENSE --- full GNU GPL Version 3 License
+- CHANGELOG.txt --- information about the evolution of ASPRAlign versions

 The executable jar files runs on every Linux, Windows and Mac OS platform in which a Java SE Runtime Environment 8 is installed.